Running Pace Calculator — Min/km, Finish Time & Pace Chart

 The course has a 6-hour limit (about a 13:45 per-mile pace), with Highway 1 reopening to traffic at 1 PM.
 Runners who fall off that pace are picked up and shuttled to the finish so the road can reopen on schedule.

 Yes — Big Sur is a certified Boston Marathon qualifier, though the hills make it a tough place to chase a time.
 The Boston 2 Big Sur (B2B) Challenge is a dedicated program for runners who complete the Boston Marathon and then Big Sur in the same spring.
+For 2027 it opens separately from the drawing on October 14, 2026 at $649, and requires you to be an official entrant in the April 19, 2027 Boston Marathon — six days before Big Sur.

 Late-April mornings on the coast start cool (around 51°F / 11°C) with high humidity and a frequent marine-layer fog, and wind off the Pacific is the wild card.
 Dress in light layers you can shed and plan for damp, breezy conditions rather than heat.